frycast/rcosmo/cran-comments.md

+## Version 1.1.2

 ## Resubmission
 This resubmission takes place after rcosmo was archived by CRAN with no warning, perhaps by mistake.
+Nothing is changed, but the version number is incremented to deal with CRAN
+"insufficient version number" complaint.

 ## Test environments

 * Local Windows 10 install (R 3.5.3)
-* Ubuntu 14.04 Trusty (on Travis-CI) (R devel, 3.6.0 and 3.5.3)
+* Ubuntu 14.04 Trusty (on Travis-CI) (R devel, 3.6.2 and 3.5.3)
 * Mac OS X 10.13.3 High Sierra (on Travis-CI) (R 3.6.1)
-* winbuilder (R devel and 3.6.0)
+* winbuilder (R devel and 3.6.2)

 ## R CMD Check results
 There were no ERRORS or WARNINGS or NOTES.